sahasjambhule25/Thai_National_idcard_Text_Detection/README.md

 # Thai_National_idcard_Text_Detection
-Data extraction from Thai Id and Store it in DB enabling Curd operation
 <p>Welcome to the project!
-This project demonstrates a chain of functionality where 1.
-Data Extraction from Thai Id card, Data Cleaning and storing it to database followed bt CRUD operations</p>
+This project demonstrates a chain of functionality where Data Extraction from Thai Id card, Data Cleaning and storing it to database followed bt CRUD operations</p>
 <h2>Table of Contents</h2>
     <ul>
         <li><a href="#architecture">Architecture</a></li>